-3.7 DPDs such as the Local Plan will require a wide range of engagement across the District over a considerable period of time in order to properly consider all the issues involved and develop a sound strategy.
-The following sections describe the main stages for its preparation and the opportunities for involvement at each stage and the diagram below summarises the stage for a DPD.
+3.9 DPDs such as the Local Plan will require a wide range of engagement across the District over a considerable period of time in order to properly consider all the issues involved and develop a sound strategy.
+The following sections describe the main stages for its preparation and the opportunities for involvement at each stage and the diagram below (Figure 3) summarises the key stages for a DPD.